cauchips/poisonous-mushroom-prediction/README.md

 ## Author

-This project was developed by [Your Name](https://github.com/cauchips).
+This project was developed by [Cauchips](https://github.com/cauchips).